 The Feast of Narcissus – Rocca di Mezzo

-The Feast of Narcissus is celebrated every year on the last Sunday of May (this year on May 27th, 2018), in Rocca di Mezzo, a small village in the province of L’Aquila.
+The Feast of Narcissus is usually taking place every year on the last Sunday of May, in Rocca di Mezzo, a small village in the province of L’Aquila.

 The wagons also participate in a contest and every year the winner is the most beautiful wagon judged by 3 criteria: “flowering”, structure and scenic design.